aiven/devportal/docs/products/m3db/howto/write-python.rst

     python main.py

 If the script outputs ``True`` then there is data in your M3DB.
-If you'd like to you can take a look at :doc:`../guides/grafana` to see how to inspect your data with Grafana.
+If you'd like to you can take a look at :doc:`grafana` to see how to inspect your data with Grafana.